 In the New Testament, we read about how Paul and Silas were imprisoned.
 After much prayer and worship, their prison door flew open and their chains were loosed one night.
 Paul and Silas didn’t run away though.
 When the jailor rushed to see them, he asked them what he should do to be saved.
 Paul and Silas replied:

 ‘Believe in the Lord Jesus, and you will be saved—you and your household.’
 Acts 16:31

 Salvation is a gift that anyone can freely receive from God.
-None of us deserves it, yet God freely offers it through the sacrifice of his Son, Jesus, which provides atonement for all our sins.
+Nobody deserves it, yet God freely offers it through the sacrifice of his Son, Jesus, which provides atonement for all our sins.

-The amazing thing about salvation is that the story of the whole Bible is concerned with this incredible gift from God.
+The amazing thing about salvation is that the story of the whole Bible is concerned with it.
 Right at the beginning, when Adam and Eve committed the Original Sin in the Garden of Eden and were exiled, God didn’t give up on humans.

 The Messiah’s name?
 Jesus.